ykannappar/project-GitHub/docs/introduction.md

 * Stands for: **Application Programming Interface**

-* Set of rules and protocols, which allows different software applications to communicate with each other.
+* Set of rules and protocols, which allow different software applications to communicate with each other.

 ## What is the GitHub REST API?